 As global demand for bio-based products grows, the EU’s bioeconomy holds the potential to boost competitiveness and unlock significant growth opportunities through sustainable and innovative production methods.
 While still heavily reliant on research, increased investment in the bioeconomy can enhance biomass production, position Europe as a leader in green technologies and high-value bio-based manufacturing, and support the development of competitive, resilient value chains.

 Assessing the environmental impacts that bioeconomy solutions can play is crucial, and particularly regarding the potential of bio-based products to reduce environmental impact in comparison to their conventional counterparts.
-It is of particular interest to understand the potential trade-offs and shifting of impacts among different products, the various life cycle stages (e.g., reducing impacts of raw materials but requiring additional manufacturing steps) or environmental impacts (e.g., reducing climate change while increasing land use impacts).To monitor the environmental implications of bio-based products consumed in Europe the Joint Research Centre (JRC) proposed a ‘Bioeconomy Footprint’ (Sinkko et al. 2023), a life cycle assessment (LCA)-based model that assesses different environmental impact indicators of the Environmental Footprint method.
+It is of particular interest to understand the potential trade-offs and shifting of impacts among different products, the various life cycle stages (e.g., reducing impacts of raw materials but requiring additional manufacturing steps) or environmental impacts (e.g., reducing climate change while increasing land use impacts).
+In this respect, to monitor the environmental implications of bio-based products consumed in Europe the Joint Research Centre (JRC) proposed a first life cycle assessment (LCA)-based ‘Bioeconomy Footprint’ model (Sinkko et al. 2023).
+Available results showed an increase (+23%) of the EU Bioeconomy Footprint between 2010 and 2020, associated with an increased consumption of bio-based products as well as of population (+1–2 %).
+Among bio-based sectors, food consumption showed the highest share of the total impacts (around 80%), followed by bioenergy (around 10%).

 An integrated and adaptive governance framework for the EU Bioeconomy is essential.
 Coordination and cooperation among MS are important to ensure a coherent EU bioeconomy policy framework and to share knowledge advances in a fast-changing policy area.

 Furthermore coherence across bioeconomy objectives and policies is key to properly manage trade-offs and ensure sustainability of the bioeconomy.